pmerkleplant/garden.merkleplant.xyz/content/post/introduction-to-solmate.md

 Recently, we at [byterocket](https://byterocket.com) started to share internal learning sessions under the term [_EVM Expeditions_](https://www.youtube.com/playlist?list=PLxO4n4c2l1TIukYArtqectoOoCv3ZF0A7).

-If you ever wanted to konw how to create an overflow in `solmate`'s ERC20 token, or finally want to understand the assembly in the `SafeTransferLib`, this presentation is for you.
+If you ever wanted to know how to create an overflow in `solmate`'s ERC20 token, or finally want to understand the assembly in the `SafeTransferLib`, this presentation is for you.